CANADA FX DEBT-C$ rallies with commodities, hits record vs euro

 the board and the commodity bloc of currencies doing fairly

-well, really because the Chinese data were not as bad as the
+well, really because the Chinese data not as bad as the whisper

 vigilance from Beijing, a prospect which boosted prices for key